-The Septage Receiving Facility was inspected on April 26, 2023.
-The facility, inclusive of liquid pumps, solids discharges area, liquid discharge area, and office building, appeared to be in good working condition.
-At time of inspection, there was rust and corrosion present on pipes associated with pumps.
-The valves and piping on effluent conduit have rust and corrosion present.
-Rehabilitation is recommended.
-Retaining walls in washout bay and solid bay need rehabilitation.
+The visual inspection of the Septage Receiving Facility was performed on May 23, 2024.
+This included the liquid pumps, solids discharge area, liquid discharge area, and office building.
+A summary of key observations for each item are as follows:

+- At the time of inspection, there was rust and corrosion present on pipes associated with pumps. - The three pumps were in fair condition, at the time of the inspection Pump No. 1 was offline due to repairs. - The valves and piping on effluent conduit have rust and corrosion present.
+Rehabilitation is recommended. - The main disconnect panel is outdated and is in poor fair condition, should be rehabilitated and updated. - Retaining walls in the washout bay and solid bay are in poor condition, therefore, need rehabilitation. - The air purifier system is partially working due to the media.
-Facility modifications for FY 2024:

-Construction of new administrative building and reconfiguration of pump locations.